From the Cook

 Tips & Tricks (5)

-- Make Pesto Last Minute 🌿Prepare your basil pesto just before serving to preserve its vibrant color, fresh aroma, and bright flavor—oxidation dulls both taste and appearance within minutes.
+- Make Pesto Last Minute 🌿Prepare your basil pesto just before serving to preserve the vibrant green color and fresh flavor, as oxidation dulls both quickly once the basil is bruised.

-- Salt Your Gnocchi Water Generously 🧂Use heavily salted boiling water (like pasta water) for cooking gnocchi so it absorbs seasoning from within, eliminating the need for oversalting the finished dish.
+- Salt Your Gnocchi Water Generously 🧂Use heavily salted pasta water (like the sea) for boiling gnocchi so they absorb flavor from within, reducing the need for excess salt in the final dish.

 Recipe Facts